Board Members

 Nicholas J. Talley, MD, PhD

-Dr. Talley is currently editor-in-chief of the American Journal of Gastroenterology and serves on a number of prominent editorial boards.
-He is a founding member of the Rome Foundation, and he has been heavily involved in developing international diagnostic criteria and in designing clinical trials in the area of functional GI disorders.
-He is a past President of the Functional Brain-Gut Research Group, was a counselor in the AGA Motility Section, and serves as a member of the Board of the American College of Gastroenterology.
+Nick is currently co-editor-in-chief of Alimentary Pharmacology & Therapeutics.
+Previously, he was co-editor-in-chief of the American Journal of Gastroenterology, and serves on a number of prominent editorial boards.
+He is a founding member and Director of the Rome Foundation, a past President of the Functional Brain-Gut Research Group, was a counselor in the American Gastroenterology Association Motility Section, and served as a member of the Board of the American College of Gastroenterology.
+He currently serves as a Director on the Board of the Hunter Medical Research Institute in Newcastle.
+He is a Fellow of the Royal Australasian College of Physicians, Royal College of Physicians (both London and Edinburgh), and the American College of Physicians.
+Nick is a Visiting Medical Officer at the John Hunter Hospital in Newcastle.